Search waiting | Matsusada Precision

 What is Mass spectrometry?

-Mass Spectrometry (MS) is a technique for analyzing the composition and quantity of atoms and molecules constituting an object to be measured by measuring its molecular weight.
+Mass Spectrometry (MS) is a powerful analytical technique used to determine the composition of a sample by measuring the mass-to-charge ratio (m/z) of its ions.
+This allows for the identification and quantification of atoms and molecules within the sample.
 To perform mass spectrometry, the object to be measured must be ionized, and the ions must be separated and detected.
 There are several types of ionization and mass separation methods.
 They are used according to the state of the object to be measured (solid, liquid, gas, etc.), the component to be measured (organic, inorganic, etc.), and the purpose of the measurement.

 It is widely used for pharmaceuticals, environmental analysis, proteomics, and other applications because of its extremely high sensitivity and wide range of measurements.